Lab-Brat/labbrat.net/content/blog/gsoc2023/application.md

 * You already have extensive professional programming experience.
 * You already are an open source contributor.

-For me, by the time I decided to apply for GSoC2023 I already had 2 years experience in a sysadmin role, but I had a very limited programming experience.
+By the time I decided to apply for GSoC2023 I already had 2 years experience in a sysadmin role, but I had a very limited programming experience.
 I knew a bit of Python and Bash, but didn't know how to write a proper program or collaborate with other